schooloffp/schooloffp/_posts/2020-07-25-setting-up-haskell-development-environment:-the-basics.md

 2
 ```

 `ghci` supports a lot of functionalities.
 For example, it is possible to load a Haskell file into the REPL and execute it from there.
+Check the [GHCi section](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html) of the GHC user guide to learn more about the various things that can be done within the REPL.

 ```
 ghci